 Our goal is not to fail teams and keep them from competing, but rather to run a fair and SAFE competition for all.
+We work with industry to align the MATE safety specifications with industry standards.
+We want to familiarize our competitors with the safety specifications they may see one day in the workforce.

-If you have a question or concern, contact that MATE ROV Competition Technical Manager at mgardner@marinetech.org.
+If you have a question or concern, contact that MATE ROV Competition Technical Manager on the MATE Q&A Forum Board.
 In this case it is better to ask for permission, not forgiveness.
 Remember, it is better to be SAFE than sorry!